 Sega Saturn Mod Chip Installation Guide

-I’ve had a handful of people asking me for a good set of intstruction on how to install the Sega Saturn mod chips that I sell.
+I’ve had a handful of people asking me for a good set of intstruction on how to install the Sega Saturn mod chips

 I’m not responsible for any damage you may do to your Saturn by performing this modification.
 There isn’t much to worry about, but I just don’t want anybody mad at me 🙂